6 tips for collecting co-pays and deductibles from patients

 Here are a few tips to help if you need a better system for collecting co-pays and deductibles from patients.

-Collect payments on any device with Jotform’s HIPAA-compliant online forms.
+Collect payments on any device with Jotform’s HIPAA-friendly online forms.

 1. Assign the responsibility to office staff